• Skip to primary navigation

 • Add all of your remaining ingredients - onion, bell pepper, beans, tomatoes, garlic, and spices.
 Stir to combine.

 • Bring to a simmer, cover, and reduce heat to low.
-Cook for 2 hours, stirring sparingly.
+Cook for about 2 hours, stirring sparingly.

 Equipment Recommendations